 I've added new work under the Sculpture section of my Art + Design page.
-It was a bitter sweet experience to work in the metal shop in Neuberger Hall.
-We were the final Jewelry/Metalsmithing class.
+It was a bittersweet experience to work at the metal shop in Neuberger Hall.
+We were the final Jewelry/Metalsmithing class for the foreseeable future.
 These facilities are now closed, and will soon be torn down.
-Big shout out to everyone in the class: so many awesome pieces were made, and I was truly humbled by the innovation and creativity, people applied to every project.
+Big shout-out to everyone in the class: so many awesome pieces were made, and I was truly humbled by the innovation and creativity these folks applied to every project.
 Specific mention: Professor Gunnar Adamovics, who was always there for help, advice, tools, materials, general assistance, tutorials, and more.
 Also, kudos to the fine folks at Free Geek Portland, they provided me with extra cheap silicon (Core2Duo® CPUs for FIVE FRICKIN' DOLLARS!!!!!!?
 WHAAAT?).
 I went with a humble Pentium 4® in the end.

 I am so excited to volunteer at William Temple House in Northwest Portland.
 I work in the food pantry at this NGO and also had an opportunity to photograph their 2017 annual fundraiser event.
 I had a lot of fun and am so grateful for the opportunity to highlight the good work they do.
 Click here to see a recap! #Community

 WTH provides incredible services to our community: it’s a one-stop organization that offers a food pantry, children's clothing, mental health counseling, spiritual services, and more.
 They receive zero government funding.

 Thank you very much, Tony.
 (Applause.)
 Thank you.
 Thank you very much.👏👏 (Applause.)

 AUDIENCE: USA!
 USA!
 USA!